US Senate leaders seek to expand microtransit into communities lacking reliable transportation• 3 min read

 Microtransit is gaining speed all around the world — including in the United States Senate.

-Sen. Doug Jones (D-Alabama) and Sen. Chris Van Hollen (D-Maryland), however, both made points to introduce an increasingly popular public transportation development to the Senate floor: microtransit.
-Citing a recent on-demand public transportation deployment in Birmingham, Sen. Jones asked other committee members to take a closer look at how microtransit can solve mobility issues around the world, especially as it relates to rural communities.
+It was here that Sen. Chris Van Hollen (D-Maryland) and former Sen. Doug Jones (D-Alabama) both made points to introduce an increasingly popular public transportation development to the Senate floor: Microtransit.
+Citing a recent on-demand public transportation deployment in Birmingham, Jones asked other committee members to take a closer look at how microtransit can solve mobility issues around the world, especially as it relates to rural communities.

 “In December of last year, the City of Birmingham launched a new transportation microtransit pilot program with Via.
 Birmingham On-Demand is an on-demand shared ride service with a fleet of vans that can accommodate six passengers.
 It’s wheelchair accessible.
 It complements and extends our public transportation.
 For select areas of the city, it focuses on increasing, and improving connections for work, education, entertainment venues — all for a flat rate of $1.50.